 Penalties for Using a Cell Phone While Driving a CMV

 It’s important to note that CMV drivers are subject to the FMCSA’s ban on using hand-held devices while driving even when they are driving in states that haven’t outlawed the practice at a state level.
-Drivers who do get caught using phones while on the road face stiff penalties, including fines of up to $2,750 and potential disqualification for multiple offenses.
+Commercial drivers who do get caught using phones while on the road face stiff penalties, including fines of up to $2,750 and potential disqualification for multiple offenses.
 Carriers that allow or require their drivers to use hand-held phones while driving could be fined up to $11,000.
 Violations also carry the maximum severity weighting in the Safety Measurement System.

 Tips to Avoid Distracted Driving